-Everest Base Camp Trek Overview
+Everest Base Camp Trek Introduction

-Talking about the locals, the Everest region is home to the famous Sherpas and other ethnic groups like Rai, Limbu, Bhotiya, etc. Everest base camp trekking allows you to spend a lot of time with these people and understand their unique lifestyles.
+Talking about the locals, the Everest region is home to the famous Sherpas and other ethnic groups like Rai, Limbu, Bhotiya, etc. Everest base camp hike allows you to spend a lot of time with these people and understand their unique lifestyles.
 The trek also offers close insight into the rich cultural heritage of the locals.
 You get to visit ancient monasteries like Tengboche (3,860 m) and Pangboche (3,985 m) on the way.

 The flight between Kathmandu and Lukla airport

 The Kathmandu to Lukla flight is one of the most nerve-racking flights that one can go on.
 Flying through green hills and high mountains, you land on a small runway at 2,860 meters above sea level.
 It's the kind of landing that makes the passengers clap.
 The aerial mountain views during the flight make it even more special.